chibatching/select_all_slices/README.md

-# select_all_slices
+# Select all slices for Sketch app

-Sketch app plugin to elect all slices
+Sketch app plugin to select all slices.